You Rang, M'Lord?: Plot

 In the pilot episode, two World War I soldiers stumble across the body of an officer while crossing no-man's land under heavy gunfire during the Battle of Amiens in 1918.
-Assuming the officer is dead, one soldier, Alf Stokes (Paul Shane), attempts to rob the officer, much to the disgust of his comrade, James Twelvetrees (Jeffrey Holland).
+Assuming the officer is dead, one soldier, Alf Stokes, attempts to rob the officer, much to the disgust of his comrade, James Twelvetrees.
 After it becomes apparent that the unconscious officer is not dead, the two men see their chance to escape the battle by carrying the officer to a field hospital.
-The two soldiers are later called to see the officer, The Honourable Teddy Meldrum (Michael Knowles), who says he is eternally grateful for their services, and tells them he will always be in their debt.
+The two soldiers are later called to see the officer, The Honourable Teddy Meldrum, who says he is eternally grateful for their services, and tells them he will always be in their debt.

-The action then moves to London in 1927, where James Twelvetrees has become the footman in the house of Teddy's brother Lord Meldrum (Donald Hewlett), at 12 Park Lane, Mayfair, and wants to further his position following the death of the butler.
+The action then moves to London in 1927, where James Twelvetrees has become the footman in the house of Teddy's brother Lord Meldrum, at 12 Park Lane, Mayfair, and wants to further his position following the death of the butler.

-Meanwhile, Alf and his daughter, Ivy (Su Pollard), have just been sacked from their jobs in a music hall (Alf took the music hall job after being dismissed for dishonesty as a butler).
+Meanwhile, Alf and his daughter, Ivy, have just been sacked from their jobs in a music hall (Alf took the music hall job after being dismissed for dishonesty as a butler).
 Alf sees his chance to apply for a job at the Meldrum's house, and after blackmailing his previous employer for references, becomes the new butler, much to the annoyance of James.
 Following the dismissal of a maid, after a backstairs relationship with the Honourable Teddy, Ivy is brought in by her father as the new maid (to hide the fact that she is Alf's daughter, the two decide that Ivy should use her mother's maiden name, Teasdale).

 The programme follows the various relationships between the upper-class and their servants, as well as Alf's scheming and James's attempts to stop him.
 The events depicted in the 26 episodes are time-lined though not directly following each other and are based mainly around the following threads: